WHO: Students ages 3-5

 WHEN: Every other Friday 9:00am-12:30pm, see calendar

-NEW!
-Seeds has now expanded.
-There are two sessions to choose from — they are identical in every way — same content, same schedule, and same teachers.
+Seeds has two sessions to choose from — they are identical in every way — same content, same activities, and same teachers — so students should sign up for only one of the sessions.
 One Seeds day meets every other week on Art Days; the other meets on the opposite weeks on Science Days.

 MATERIALS FEE: $13 for spiral-bound art sketchbooks, bring cash or check to purchase at check-in desk.

 HOW PAYMENT WORKS: Payments for classes will be charged immediately upon signing up.
 Payments are collected before the next term’s classes begin and will automatically continue until the end of the school year or cancel any time.
 No refunds.